mca91/RWSIM/README.md

 The value of the test statistic is: -2.526 3.2035
 ```

-but we are ~ 60 times faster and more memory efficient :-)
+(the first value is the DF t-ratio for RW with drift, the second one is the test statistic for the joint hypothesis of an RW model _without_ drift) but we are ~ 60 times faster and more memory efficient :-).

 ```r
 bench::mark(